 - recall key facts

 A teacher’s interaction with pupils throughout these activities gives opportunities to assess which will inform future learning.
 We also assess pupils using short, informal tests focusing on rapid recall of mental calculation skills and through homework and marking which helps pupils to understand their next steps in making progress.
-Pupils will be tested at the end of both Key Stage One and Key Stage Two using the National SAT tests and class-based tests and teacher assessments are used in other year groups and recorded half-termly using I-Track.
+Pupils will be tested at the end of both Key Stage One and Key Stage Two using the National SAT tests and class-based tests and teacher assessments are used in other year groups and recorded termly using on school assessment system.

 Click to view the National Curriculum for Mathematics